The Professor Howard J. Serwer Family Fund

 - A description of other funding sources for which the student has applied or which he or she has received for this purpose;

 - An estimated line-item budget (airfare, hotel, conference expenses, supplies, etc.).

-We will be able to offer students up to a total of $1,500 per award.
-Funds will be distributed through University-approved mechanisms & policies for purchasing, including reimbursement upon the submission of receipts and a travel and business expense report.
+The Serwer Fund offers students up to a total of $1,500 per award.
+Funds are distributed through University-approved mechanisms & policies for purchasing, including reimbursement upon the submission of receipts and a travel and business expense report.

-Determination of the awards will be made by a faculty committee led by the Department Chair.
+Determination of the awards will be made by a faculty committee appointed by the Department Chair.

-Applications should be sent electronically to the Department of Music's Administrative Assistant, Jenny Lee (jjl2248 [at] columbia.edu), by midnight on the due date.
+Applications should be sent electronically to the Department of Music's Administrative Assistant, David Newtown (dcn2119 [at] columbia.edu), by midnight on the due date.
 Late applications will not be considered.
 Awards will be announced within a month after the deadline.